 - 847 Records and information management

-Geospatial website: find out more about New Zealand’s geospatial data
+New Zealand Geospatial Office: find out more about New Zealand’s geospatial data

 Spatial Data Infrastructure: Spatial Data Infrastructure information at Land Information New Zealand